 You should be also using sunblock while being outdoors.
 You’ll also want to have a strategy to avoid direct and reflected sunlight as much as possible.

-What are the Dangers of Unprotected Sun Exposure?
+The Dangers of Unprotected Sun Exposure

 The removal of sun-damaged skin or skin cancers can not only lead to disfigurement, especially if on the face or ears, but sunburns also put your entire well being at risk.
 Suffering even one very bad sunburn seriously increases your risks of melanoma development, with over 95% of skin cancers caused by sun exposure.